 Stamkos became a star for the Lightning almost immediately, no matter how much former head coach Barry Melrose tried to hold him back early on.

-Stamkos has led the NHL in goals twice, is a six-time All-Star and put the final feather in his cap when he helped lead Tampa Bay to a Stanley Cup championship in 2020.
+Stamkos has led the NHL in goals twice, is a six-time All-Star and put the final feather in his cap when he helped lead Tampa Bay to back-to-back Stanley Cup championships in 2020, 2021.

 In Their Own Words: Steven Stamkos

 "(The puck) is so fast off his stick and so heavy, that even though the goalie knows where he has to get to, the shot literally beats the goalie." —NHL scout Craig Button on Steven Stamkos

 8. Joe Thornton